Camp under the stars, spot elephant + giraffe on our mountain bike safari tour Namibia

 - +Day 11 - Final sundowner ride in Namibia

-If one day at the park was not enough for you we can spend another morning there, before we leave Etosha and drive about four hours to reach our final accommodation.
+If one day at the park was not enough for you we can spend another morning there, before we leave Etosha and drive about five hours to reach our final accommodation in Windhoek.

 Late-afternoon we will depart on what will be our last ride together in Namibia.
-The farm is home to lots of wildlife including giraffe, eland, wild pigs, baboons, zebras, oryx, kudu…To name a few.
+The farm is on the outskirts on Windhoek and home to world class trails which we will sample.

 Cycling time: 2 to 3 hours (app.
 30km)